 Because where there is no praise He cannot be present.“

 Assuming that the author believes in the omnipresence of God, I suppose his choice of words is a matter of semantics.
 Because to believe that God cannot be present in the absence of worship is totally unscriptural.
-Perhaps that is why I immediately remembered and started to sing the bridge of “Holy Spirit” by Jesus Culture.
+Perhaps that is why I immediately remembered and started to sing the bridge of another song, “Holy Spirit” by Jesus Culture.

 “Let us become more aware of Your presence